bgrimstad/splinter/README.md

 When sampling is expensive and/or scattered (not on a grid) the radial basis function splines may be utilized for function approximation.
 The user should expect a high computational cost for constructing and evaluating a radial basis function spline, even with a modest number of samples (up to about 1 000 samples).

-The library is based on the C++ template linear algebra library [Eigen](http://eigen.tuxfamily.org); its sparse matrix support is particularly important for the speed of the tensor product B-spline implementation.

 ![Illustration of a B-spline](assets/bspline.png)
 Figure: Illustration of a cubic B-spline generated with the SPLINTER library.

-###Author's note
+###Sharing
-SPLINTER is the result of two years of work and development towards a fast and general spline library for function approximation.
+SPLINTER is the result of several years of development towards a fast and general library for function approximation.
 The initial intention with the library was to build splines for use in mathematical programming (nonlinear optimization).
 Thus, some effort has been put into functionality that supports this, e.g. Jacobian and Hessian computations for the B-spline.
-The current goals with the library are: 1) to make it more general than it is today, and 2) to implement and test new features that may be useful for anyone using the library (be it for computer-aided design or other graphical work, function approximation, mathematical programming, compression of data, etc.).
+The current goals with the library are: 1) to improve the current code and make it more accessible for users (for instance by adding a Matlab and Python interface), and 2) to implement and test new function approximation methods.

-By making SPLINTER publicly available the author hopes to help anyone looking for a multivariate spline library, or just a library for multivariate interpolation (there aren't many publicly available multivariate interpolation libraries that support any number of variables).
-In return the author expects nothing but your suggestions, improvements, and feature requests.
-As the TODO-list reflects there are still much honing to be done!
+By making SPLINTER publicly available we hope to help anyone looking for a multivariate function approximation library.
+In return,  we expect nothing but your suggestions, improvements, and feature requests.
+As the TODO-list reflects, there is still much honing to be done!

-Please let me know by e-mail what you think about the library.
-Questions related to installation should be directed to Anders Wenhaug (awenhaug@gmail.com).
-Together we will do our best to support your use of the library.
+Please let us know by what you think about the library.
+Together we can make a great library - one that appears to be simple and dull, but that is packing some serious horsepower under the hood.

-Best regards,

-Bjarne Grimstad  (bjarne.grimstad@gmail.com)

 ###Requirements for use
 * [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) (tested with versions 3.2.1, 3.2.2 and 3.2.3)

+Note that the sparse matrix support of Eigen is particularly important for the speed of the tensor product B-spline implementation.

 ###Guides
 * [Installation](docs/install.md)